The Web address of this

 and your true Self is

 you.
 (Lesson 1).
-Follow the module steps in order - they build on each
+Follow the numbered "assignments" order - they build on each

 other.
 Option - check